n3oltd/support/docs/01-engage/02-accounts/04-account-profile/01-my-profile/index.md

 ## Tasks Bar

 The end of the profile screen depicts a task bar section, that shows a one-liner sentence; **"!
 There are x tasks associated with this account"**, where x means the number of tasks.
 To view the list of tasks, click on the **double-upwards arrow**.
 Each task contains a name and date and can be illustrated in detail via clicking on the task itself.
+To learn more, go to the Tasks Section().